dvorak42/draft-privacy-pass/draft-privacy-pass.md

 To avoid performing a separate round-trip for each token and to generate a more performant VOPRF proof, the client and server can do batched issuance of tokens, where multiple x are blinded and sent in a patch.
-The client can then perform an adapted protocol to receive VOPRF evaluations from the server.
+The client can then perform an adapted protocol to receive VOPRF evaluations from the server, generating up to batchsize tokens based on the retrieved key commitment from the server.
 The client generates valid VOPRF inputs xi (an array of a sequence of bytes from some unpredictable distribution), and runs the VOPRF evaluation phase with the server.
 The client receives an output yi of the form: